Sixdd6/Industrial-Drill-Rig-Stuffified-Edition/README.md

-# Industrial-Drill-Rig
+# Industrial-Drill-Rig - Stuffified Alloys
-Adds a big drill to dig up resources in the mid to late game
+>
+> This is the branch of IDR for Stuffified Construction.
+>